 He has acted as an advisor to: Directorate General Trade of the European Commission; the ECAP II EC-ASEAN Intellectual Property Rights Co-operation Programme; the American Association for the Advancement of Science (AAAS); the United Nations Development Programme (UNDP); the European Parliament Committee on International Trade; the European Patent Office (EPO); the UK Strategic Advisory Board for Intellectual Property Policy (SABIP); and the UK Intellectual Property Office (IPO) Expert Advisory Group on Trade and Development.

-He is a member of the Chartered Institute of Patent Attorneys (CIPA) Education Committee and co-chair of the Intellectual Property Awareness Network (IPAN) Education Sub-Committee and also worked with the Centre for the Management of Intellectual Property in Health Research and Development (MIHR) on an IP Handbook of Best Practices.
-He is co-founder and coordinator of the European Intellectual Property Teachers’ Network (EIPTN).
+He is a member of the Chartered Institute of Patent Attorneys (CIPA) Education Committee and also worked with the Centre for the Management of Intellectual Property in Health Research and Development (MIHR) on an IP Handbook of Best Practices.
+He is co-founder of the European Intellectual Property Teachers’ Network (EIPTN).

 Publications Since 2001